 3. Provide a framework for learning

-4. Provide a variety of resources and learning opportunities
+4. Provide a variety of resources and opportunities

-There may be limitations to existing learning management systems; formal training and development programmes might still exist.
-However, it’s becoming easier to curate content and create simple learning resources (PDF checklists, useful links, self-recorded videos, screen capture tools, scenario examples) that will sit on your LMS or as standalone learning assets.
+There may be limitations to existing learning management systems (LMS); formal training and development programmes might still exist.
+However, it’s becoming easier to curate content and create simple resources (PDF checklists, useful links, self-recorded videos, screen capture tools, scenario examples) that will sit on your LMS or as standalone assets.

 5. Make learning accessible

-Integrate learning into the everyday and actively remove as many physical and technical barriers to learning resources is a promotion strategy in itself.
+Integrate learning into the everyday and actively remove as many physical and technical barriers to learning resources will be a promotion strategy in itself.
 There are many types of non-traditional learning platforms with which an employee engages readily (social media, messaging services, websites, company intranet) and from which information is easy to re-share.
 Creating and promoting resources that employees can access on the job will help them become an integral part of their job (read more about learning in the flow of work).

 6. Encourage ideas and feedback

 Sharing ideas and listening to feedback will keep your finger on the pulse of the organisation in terms of the perceived priority of learning opportunities by your workforce.
 Inviting input improves employee engagement, and provides you with valuable information to measure effectiveness and to shape strategic decisions.
 Check out the results of an employee engagement ThinkTank held by our fellow division, Forty1.

 7. Recognise the champions